 - a.
-Students can take the test for a course in the education period in which the particular course is given according to the year calendar of BTO. - b.
-In addition to the foregoing students can also take the test or resit in the resit periods, as indicated in the year calendar of BTO. - c.
-Students following courses at Wageningen University are not permitted to resit a test in February for a course taken in the immediately preceding education period (period 3) for which they have already taken a test. - d.
-In a resit period at Wageningen University, a student can register for a maximum of three written tests.
-This only applies if this is also laid down in the EER WU. - e.
-For online courses that are not scheduled in a specific education period, a test or a resit can be scheduled at a different moment than from regular tests.
-For these courses, students will have at least two opportunities to take a test or resit in a period of 12 months. - f.
-Online tests should always be organized in such a way that the identity of students can be ascertained and circumstances under which the examinations are taken can be verified.
-In the Rules and Regulations procedural rules are outlined, including on online proctoring.
+Students can take an interim examination or a resit examination for a course in the education period in which the particular course is given according to the year calendar of BTO. - b.
+In addition to the foregoing students can also take interim examinations in the resit periods, as indicated in the year calendar of BTO. - c.
+Students following courses at Wageningen University are not permitted to resit an exam in February for a course taken in the immediately preceding education period (period 3) for which they have already taken an interim examination. - d.
+For online courses that are not scheduled in a specific education period, an interim examination or a resit can be scheduled at different moment than from regular interim examinations.
+For these courses, students will have at least two opportunities to take an interim examination or resit in a period of 13 months. - e.
+Online interim examinations should always be organized in such a way that the identity of students can be ascertained and circumstances under which the examinations are taken can be verified.
+In the Rules and Regulations procedural rules on online proctoring are outlined.